These very flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.

 - 1 large egg

-- Preheat the oven to 350 degrees F. Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 350°F. Line a rimmed baking sheet with parchment paper.

 - Return the drained beef mixture to the skillet.
 Add the garlic, salt, pepper, cumin, and smoked paprika.
-Cook, stirring, 1 more minute.
-Remove from heat and set aside.
+Cook, stirring, for 1 more minute.
+Remove from the heat and set aside.

 - To make the fathead dough, place the mozzarella in a medium microwave-safe bowl.
 Place the cubed cream cheese on top.
 Microwave for 30 seconds.
 Stir with a rubber spatula, then microwave for 30 more seconds.
 Stir again, then mix in the almond flour as best as you can - the dough won't come together yet.
 Add the egg and mix well with the spatula, then use your hands to work the batter into a smooth, elastic, slightly sticky dough.

-- Place the dough between two parchment sheets, as shown in the video, and roll it to ⅛-inch thickness.
-Cut as many 3.5-inch circles as you can, using a cookie cutter or a wine glass.
+- Place the dough between two parchment sheets and roll it to ⅛-inch thickness.
+Cut as many 3.5-inch circles as you can using a cookie cutter or a wine glass.
 Re-roll the scraps and cut more circles.
 You should be able to get about 12 circles.